 Now, after so many years I still get hurt sometimes.
 And even if I can control my outward response, I need to be repaired on the inside.
 So, I still go to the Lord regularly for rehab.
 Sometimes it takes us a little more time to unravel the tight knots in my heart and mind.
 But he ALWAYS does it no matter how tight the knots (2 Nephi 19:6).

 Through the years of spiritual DNA reconstruction, I have learned much about the foundational structure of the human soul.
-The imbalanced tendencies toward Survival Parenting I inherited from my parents are incrementally being overcome through this relationship with Jehovah.
+The imbalanced tendencies toward Survival Parenting I inherited from my parents are incrementally being overcome through this relationship with Jesus Christ.

 Listen: By Your Side by 10th Avenue North

 Every single one of us has Survival tendencies to some degree.
 We’re all crazy!
 And we have been raised by parents who are crazy to some degree.
-That means we all have a need for the Atonement of Jesus Christ to some degree.
+That means we all need the Atonement of Jesus Christ to some degree.